 As such IN SITU was designed and developed for people from all over the world with diverse professional and academic backgrounds, including undergraduate, postgraduate and PHD students, but also for fully qualified lawyers and paralegals , who would like to broaden their knowledge and skills in the field of European Information Technology Law, which may be said to have a pioneering role in the world.

 The summer school is held entirely in English.
 Though no prior proof of language proficiency is required, students are expected to have sufficient English knowledge to participate actively in the lectures and the leisure programme.

-Please have a look at our current programme.
-The programme of IN SITU 2019 will be announced soon.
+Please have a look at the programme of IN SITU 2019:

 The academic curriculum of IN SITU 2018 was divided into different thematic blocks which cover the most important areas of Information Technology Law.
 IN SITU 2019 strives for a similar structure.
 The first block encompasses introductory lectures which lay the foundation for the later sessions that cover more advanced legal questions.
 The second block provides insights into different specific fields of IT law while the third aims mainly at exploring the connection between IT law and intellectual property law.

 The course is completed with a 3 hour examination, in which students have to demonstrate that they can use the skills and tools acquired during the summer school to answer cutting edge legal questions in the fields of Data Protection, E-Commerce, Intellectual Property (as applicable to Information Technologies) and several others, such as IT-Contract Law or Cyberregulation.